 Thena Mae Farr, champion cowgirl, rodeo producer, and cofounder of the Women's Professional Rodeo Association, daughter of Tom and Lula Farr, was born on December 16, 1927, in Baylor County, Texas, where she lived all of her life.
 Both her parents were Baylor County natives, and they raised three children on their ranch near Seymour.
 A typical ranch youngster, Thena Mae learned to ride at a very young age and became a noted equestrienne as well as outstanding all-around athlete.
-At Seymour High School, where she graduated in 1944, she was class secretary and basketball captain in 1942–43.
+At Seymour High School, where she graduated in 1944, she was class secretary and basketball captain in 1942 and 1943.
 But her equestrian skills and outgoing personality earned her greater honors in the community.
 In her four terms as "Miss Seymour" she represented the town at rodeos and horse shows throughout the Southwest.
 She earned many honors in amateur "sponsor contests," combination beauty and equestrian contests that during the early 1940s were the only rodeo events open to women.

-She attended Texas State College for Women in 1944–45 before returning home to become a full-time rancher.
+She attended Texas State College for Women (later Texas Woman's University) in 1944–45 before returning home to become a full-time rancher.
 However, her interest in rodeo remained strong, and she dreamed of the chance to compete in real, rough, stock and roping contests like the cowboys.
 She and her close friend Nancy Binford of Wildorado, Texas, often discussed their frustration at being shut out of rodeo competition.
 In September 1947 they solved the problem by producing an all-girl rodeo at the Tri-State Fair in Amarillo.
 Their successful venture broke all fair attendance records and motivated the participants to form the Girl's Rodeo Association (now the Women's Professional Rodeo Association) the following year.

 Farr served on the original board of directors of the GRA and followed Binford in the presidency in 1951.
 In addition, the two incorporated their production company as the Tri-State All Girl Rodeo and for the next five years produced all-girl rodeos in Texas, Colorado, and Mississippi, thus providing women opportunities they had long lacked.
 Farr also continued competing, winning saddles, trailers, and prize money in cutting, bareback bronc riding, barrel racing, and flag racing.
 By the time she and Nancy Binford decided to dissolve their company in 1953, all-girl rodeos were well established in many states, and the GRA had become accepted as the sole governing body for women's contests in American rodeo.
 The two, confident that they had achieved their goals, left the business having broken even but never having shown a profit.